Jayson

 Jayson took custody of his daughter in June 2018.
 However, his living arrangement wasn’t conducive for being a father and by November, Jayson turned to Catholic Charities’ Second Place East Homeless Shelter.
 At first, Jayson just thought of going there as a temporary fix.
 He had no idea the extent to which Catholic Charities would help him.
 “I knew I could go there.
 I just didn’t know anything about the programs or anything.
 I just knew they’d help me.
 So that’s what I did.
 I had to do it for her.”

-In addition to emergency shelter, Catholic Charities offers a Gateways Community Living Program providing long-term housing assistance and case management services to individuals and families who are homeless and/or diagnosed with mental illness, substance abuse, and HIV/AIDS-related diseases.
-Jayson entered the Gateways Program and within four weeks he had an apartment.
+In addition to emergency shelter, Catholic Charities offers a Community Living Program providing long-term housing assistance and case management services to individuals and families who are homeless and/or diagnosed with mental illness, substance abuse, and HIV/AIDS-related diseases.
+Jayson entered the Community Living Program and within four weeks he had an apartment.
 He remembers that day like it was yesterday…“November 28, 2018…that was the happiest day of my life.”

 Over the last seven months, Jayson has learned a lot from his case manager, including how to balance discipline and affection as a parent.
 “My daughter’s not just a girl, she’s a girlie girl.
 I can’t really yell at her because she’s sensitive.
 My case manager told me about girl stuff and how to work around it.
 Which has helped me a lot as a parent and gave me more patience too.
 Catholic Charities is helpful, and a lot of things would have stressed me out without it.”
 Above and beyond his success as a father, Jayson is motivated to excel in his career.
 He plans to go back to school and obtain a degree in the hopes of being a manager someday.